 The Equity in Athletics Disclosure Act (EADA) was designed to make prospective students and prospective student athletes aware of an institution of higher education’s commitment to providing equitable athletic opportunities for its men and women students.
 The EADA requires the disclosure of information about varsity teams and the financial resources and personnel that the school dedicates to those teams.
 Any coeducational institution of higher education that participates in Title IV, the federal student aid program, and has an intercollegiate athletics program, must comply with the EADA by preparing an annual report.

-The report may be viewed on our Consumer Information page.
+The report may be viewed on our Institutional Information page.
 Questions regarding the EADA Report or the information contained in this document may be addressed to the Weatherford College Athletics Department at 817-598-6355.